r-cloutier/SLSPS_Simulations/README.rst

 Cloutier et al 2018 (link to paper) ran a detailed Monte-Carlo simulation of the SLS-PS to make predictions of the survey's planet yield based on our current understanding of the occurrence rates of planets around M dwarfs and host star properties.
-This repository provides the details from one Monte-Carlo realization for each of the six survey versions presented in Sect.
+Their study considered six survey versions which differed in the number of targetted stars and the corresponding observing time dedicated to each star.
+This repository provides the details from a single Monte-Carlo realization for each of the six survey versions considered in Sect.
 13 of Cloutier et al 2018.

-This repository includes the data presented for each survey version, in the form of a python pickle (https://docs.python.org/3/library/pickle.html), along with the scripts required to access the data.
+This repository includes the data presented for each survey version in the form of a python pickle (https://docs.python.org/3/library/pickle.html), along with the python scripts required to access the data.

 Quick Example
 -------------

-First clone the repository which includes all of the necessary python scripts and the individual simulation files for each of the six survey versions::
+First, clone the repository which includes all of the necessary python scripts and the individual simulation files for each of the six survey versions::

   git clone https://github.com/r-cloutier/SLSPS_Simulations.git
   cd ./SLSPS_Simulations

-Then from an ipython shell, import the library and load a sample SLSPS
+Then from an ipython shell, import the library and load a sample SLS-PS
 simulation:

 .. code:: python